Switzerland and weapons of mass destruction: Military nuclear program

 Besides having a main military goal of deterrence, strategists envisioned the Swiss nuclear strike capability as part of a preemptive war against the Soviet Union.
 The Swiss Air Force Mirage III jet would have been able to carry nuclear bombs as far as Moscow.
 They also suggested the weapons could be used on Swiss soil against a possible invading force.

 Switzerland possessed 20 kg of separated plutonium coming from reprocessed spent fuel of the heavy water research reactor DIORIT.
 It was stored for several decades under International Atomic Energy Agency safeguards at the Paul Scherrer Institute, but this supply was not directly suitable for building nuclear weapons.
-In February 2016, nearly three decades after the end of its nuclear program and in time for the 2016 Nuclear Security Summit, the Swiss government shipped this excess plutonium to the United States for disposal.
+In February 2016, nearly three decades after the end of its nuclear program and in time for the 2016 Nuclear Security Summit, the Swiss government transferred this excess plutonium to the United States for disposal.

-Financial problems with the defense budget in 1964 prevented the substantial sums required from being allocated.
-Continuing financial short-falls prevented the proposed effort from getting off the ground.
+Financial problems with the defence budget in 1964 prevented the substantial sums required from being allocated.
+Continuing financial shortfalls prevented the proposed effort from getting off the ground.
 This, as well as a serious accident in 1969 which caused a partial meltdown in the small Lucens pilot reactor, strengthened opposition against the Swiss nuclear program.

-Switzerland signed the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) on 27 November 1969, and its process of ratification first met with the resistance of the Federal Department of Defense.
+Switzerland signed the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) on 27 November 1969, and its process of ratification first met with the resistance of the Federal Department of Defence.
 After signing the treaty, Switzerland's policy of pursuing acquiring nuclear weapons was replaced by one of studying acquisition to provide options in case the treaty broke down.
 Switzerland ratified the treaty on 9 March 1977.
 Soon after that, Switzerland ratified the Seabed Arms Control Treaty.

 On 30 April 1969, the Working Committee for Nuclear Issues (AAA) was created.
 It met 27 times between 26 September 1969 and 25 October 1988.
 However, the committee had only a preparatory role.
 As the Cold War started coming to an end, the AAA became less relevant.
 On 1 November 1988, Federal Councillor Arnold Koller signed the dissolution order, and the AAA ceased to exist on 31 December of that year, thus ending the 43-year Swiss nuclear weapons program.

 Nuclear weapons ban

 On July 7, 2017, Switzerland voted in favor of the Treaty on the Prohibition of Nuclear Weapons, the first such international treaty to ban nuclear weapons.
 However, in 2018, the Swiss government changed its position and opposed signing the treaty because of security concerns.
+Switzerland reaffirmed its opposition in 2024.